Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): Supplementary Material

 \begin{example}\bgroup\normalfont Consider $\RR^2$ equipped with a metric $\bfP$ which possibly satisfies Condition A2 but not Condition A3.
 For this reason we try to go via a dynamic extension.

 According to \cite[Theorem 2.6]{127}), there exist local coordinates $(y,\xrond)$ for $\bfx$ in which the expression $P$ of $\bfP$ takes the diagonal form~:

-Assume that the level set of the output function are not totally geodesic.
-Then, since the level sets of the output function are totally geodesic for all $\bfy$ in $\bfh(\Ouv)$ if and only if
+\startmodif Assume that the level sets of the output function are not \stopmodif totally geodesic.
+Then, since the level sets of the output function are totally geodesic for all $\bfy$ in $\bfh(\Ouv)$ if and only if the block $P_{\xrond}$ does not depend on $y$, $\frac{\partial P_{\xrond}}{\partial y}(y,\xrond)$ is not zero everywhere.